noop-dev/VICE_emu/testprogs/CIA/ciavarious/readme.txt

 NOTE:
 - Test C of CIA15 was missing it's reference data in the original source archive.
 It was recreated and cross checked on a real C64.

-FIXME:
-- verify new CIA tests on real C64s